wp-plugins/wpstorecart/readme.txt

 == Upgrade Notice ==

-= 2.0.8 =
+= 2.3.16 =
-* wpStoreCart is an open source ecommerce solution for Wordpress.
-In this patch, we fix a number of bugs.
-It is highly recommended that all users upgrade immediately.
+* Please backup your wpStoreCart Default theme before upgrading.
+This will over write the wpStoreCart Default theme, including any changes you did to the theme.
+This is why you should only use CHILD THEMES when editing a theme.